 The Port of Leith, just a few minute’s drive from central Edinburgh, wanted to leave Britannia exactly as she was an invite visitors to tour the vessel.

 The family was chuffed that the yacht would be kept exactly the same if retired to Edinburgh, so they supported the application and left many of the original treasures on board when it was sent north to become a tourist attraction.

 So now, when you stroll the decks and visit the official rooms, they are decorated just as they were when Liz, Phil, the kids, and grandkids would holiday on board.

 It seems QE2 and her bloke slept in separate cabins when they were on board, and the inner walls of the suites have been replaced by glass panels so you can see just how the top couple liked to decorate.

-The Queen’s father commissioned the yacht, and said where the private and official rooms would be placed, but when George died Liz was able to say how Britannia would be decorated.
+The Queen’s father commissioned the yacht, and said where the private and official rooms would be placed, but when George died Liz was able to say how Britannia was decorated.

 The private deck looked like a tired old holiday house and I was told the sitting room at the back, which looked like the place the royal family drank its happy-hour G&Ts, featured furniture that Phil picked up at a garage sale.

 While I was aboard, walking the covered deck where Diana ran to hug her boys, I wondered how Britannia would look if a younger (and more stylish) royal had been allowed to redecorate the ship.